Child Abuse & Neglect

 When dealing with DFCS, it is important that parents and children have attorneys who understand the child welfare system and can help protect your rights as well as those of your children.
 We offer advocacy and representation for parents, children, and children's best interests in dependency cases.

-If you have questions about protecting your rights as a parent, or the rights and interest of your child, contact us today.
+If you have questions about protecting your rights as a parent, or the rights and interests of your child, contact us today.
 We can help guide you through this process so that you get the best possible outcome.